LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/function-input-and-output.rst

 .. admonition:: Question

-   What does the following function return?
+   What does the following function *return*?

    .. sourcecode:: js
       :linenos: